hilary-anish/predictive-maintenance-rul/README.md

 Each 3D input window (30 timesteps × 14 sensors) is summarized into 42 features: mean, standard deviation, and last value per sensor.
 Drift is evaluated per feature.
 Dataset-level drift is flagged when >50% of features show statistically significant distribution shifts.

-**Why Evidently?** It's the leading open-source ML monitoring library, generates visual HTML reports for non-technical stakeholders, and provides structured JSON output for programmatic consumption by the retraining pipeline.
+**Why Evidently?** It's the leading open-source ML monitoring library, generates visual HTML reports for non-technical person, and provides structured JSON output for programmatic consumption by the retraining pipeline.

 The drift monitor runs as a standalone script and also integrates with the automated retraining pipeline.
 Drift results and HTML reports are saved for audit and stakeholder review.